 How Do I Get An Agent?

 As part of our new Special Guest Voiceover Teaching Series, we brought in Larry Reiss, from my Agent’s Office – Arlene Thornton & Associates.
-Arlene has been my Agent for the better part of 15 years and Larry has vast experience in casting, engineering and directing, and has been a part of my life for a long time now as well.
+Arlene has been my Agent for the better part of 15 years and Larry has vast experience in casting, engineering and directing.
+Larry has been a part of my life for a long time now as well.

 The following is a snippet taken from Class #31 of my Teaching Series.
-At the time of this publishing we have 34 classes in the archive, each a couple hours in length, and the most recent ones include some of the biggest legends in this business!
+We now have over 40 classes in the archive, each a couple hours in length, and the most recent ones include some of the biggest legends and industry experts in this business!
 Check it out here if you’re interested!

 Ok, so here’s some GREAT tips Larry gave our students that night – your sneak peek into a class: